When last did you enjoy a Delicious Traditional Greek Meal?

 - Whisk the 1 egg yolk with the chicken stock and lemon juice.

-- Add to cooking skillet with the remaining lemon zest, then add the meatballs back in.
+- Add to the cooking skillet with the remaining lemon zest, then add the meatballs back in.

 - Cook over medium heat for another 5 minutes until the lemon sauce thickens.